Last updated on January 6th, 2025 at 07:39 am

 Doolin

 Doolin is a charming and colorful town located in County Clare and is surrounded by a beautiful Irish landscape.
-In Doolin pubs, you can hear traditional Irish music nightly, hike in the Burren National Park, and of course, visit the majestic Cliffs of Moher.
+In Doolin pubs you can hear traditional Irish music nightly and eat freshly caught seafood!

 Kinsale

 Kinsale is a small and incredibly colorful fishing village in County Cork.
-There are amazing restaurants in Kinsale, a gorgeous coastal walk to an ancient fort, and cute shops.
-I recommend staying in Kinsale or you could make it a day trip from Cork.
+There are amazing seafood restaurants in Kinsale, a gorgeous coastal walk to an ancient fort, and cute shops.
+I recommend staying in Kinsale and visiting Cork as a day trip because you’ll get the quiet charm of the fishing village mixed with the lively city.

 Clifden

 Clifden is a very small fishing village surrounded by Connemara National Park and filled with historical sites.
+For a small town, there is so much to do in Clifden!
 You could bike or drive the stunning Sky Road, see the bog landscape of Connemara, or take a hike in one of Ireland’s best national parks.
-Clifden is the perfect place for the outdoorsy traveler.
+You can also visit Kylemore Abbey from Clifden!

 Killarney